 Just before cooking, rinse turkey inside and out and pat dry.
 Add dry-rub from the kit or any rub of choice.
 Insert thermometer probe into the middle and thickest section of the breast meat.

 *tip – Thermometer probes can burn out easily.
 Loosely wrap cord in aluminum foil to protect the cable from over-heating.

 Setting up the Egg and cooking the Bird (in order)

 – Fill your charcoal up to the line where the firebox and the fire-ring meet.

 – Start your fire, and get the grill temperature to 350 degrees

-– Add Wood chunks, and chips to the coals, spreading them around evenly
+– Add Wood chunks, and chips to the coals, spreading/mixing them around evenly into the hot coals

 – Add plate-setter (feet up)

 – Add drip pan with 2 cups of “liquid of choice”